Lead Counselor, WHRP

 • Attend in-service training and staff development activities

-• Attend other trainings as is deemed necessary to provide services
+• Attend other trainings as is deemed necessary to provide services and for professional credentialing

 QUALIFICATIONS:

-Education: Master’s Degree in psychology, counseling or social work or another related human services field required
+Education: Master’s degree in psychology, counseling or social work or another related human services field required.

 Licensure:

-• Must have Substance Abuse Counselor (SAC) certification
+• Must have licensure in good standing for Substance Abuse Counselor (SAC) certification; Clinical Substance Abuse Counselor (CSAC), preferred.

 Experience, Skills & Commitment